 It is most important to gather all the activities using whatever methods necessary.
 You can simplify later for create a simpler diagram but at least you learn more about the process.
 This is similar to the Process Mapping exercise.

 Perhaps, a few improvements on the "outliers" will be enough to reach the objective.
-And frequently, the improvements made to some process (or machine, etc) can be "read-across" to other similar processes, operations or machines.
+Furthermore, the improvements made to some process (or machine, etc.) can be "read-across" or copied to other similar processes, operations and machines.

 2) Create the Activity Network Diagram